seqeralabs/docs/multiqc_docs/core/custom_content/index.md

 If you can choose exactly how your data output looks, then the easiest way to parse it is to use a MultiQC-specific format.
-If the filename ends in `*_mqc.(yaml|yml|json|txt|csv|tsv|log|out|png|jpg|jpeg|html)` then it will be found by any standard MultiQC installation with no additional customisation required (v0.9 onwards).
+If the filename ends in `*_mqc.(yaml|yml|json|txt|csv|tsv|log|out|png|jpg|jpeg|html)` then it will be found by any standard MultiQC installation with no additional customization required (v0.9 onwards).

 These files contain configuration information specifying how the data should be parsed,